 BAWDSEY and BAWDSEY QUAY

 Bawdsey is famous for developing the first Chain Home RDF (radar) system.
 Today there is a museum in the transmitter house.
-Have a break close by in Green Point Granary (6) or East Lane Cottage (8).
-For a special treat rent the Martello Tower Y (5) right on the shoreline with 360 degree views.
+Have a break close by in East Lane Cottage (8) or for a special treat rent the Martello Tower Y (5) right on the shoreline with 360 degree views.

 Home to the Suffolk Punch, a fascinating heavy horse once used extensively on farms but now very scarce.
 The Suffolk Punch Trust based in Hollesley makes a wonderful day out for all the family.
 You can stay nearby in Perrinott House (4)